Soft-CAM: Making black box models self-explainable for medical image analysis: Baseline post-hoc methods

-Gradient-based methods primarily differ in how gradients are aggregated to compute importance weights, while gradient-free methods mainly vary in how the weights are computed. \paragraph{ScoreCAM} \cite{wang2020score}.
+\paragraph{ScoreCAM} \cite{wang2020score}.
 A gradient-free method that eliminates the need for gradient information by assessing the importance of each activation map based on its forward-pass contribution to the target class score, and produces the final output via a weighted sum of these maps.

 \paragraph{LayerCAM} \cite{jiang2021layercam}.
 A gradient-based method that generates class activation maps by leveraging the element-wise product of ReLU-activated gradients and feature maps at any convolutional layer, enabling fine-grained, spatially precise visual explanations without requiring global average pooling.